MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update-extension.md

 1. Update either the extension package or the metadata of the extension.
 If you update the extension package, ensure that you increase the version in the manifest file.
 1. After you make the changes, choose **Save** > **Publish** to update your extension listing, and start the certification process.
 1. After the `Status` column displays `In the store`, your extension update is available on the Microsoft Edge Add-ons store.

+After your extension has been initially published, you will be able to update it programmatically by [Using the Microsoft Edge Add-ons API][UsingAddonsAPI] (proposal).

 ### Update your extension during the certification step

-While your extension is still in the certification stage, and before it gets published to the Microsoft Edge Add-ons store, you may update it.
-If your extension fails the certification process, you may also need to update your extension.
+While your extension is still in the certification stage, and before it gets published to the Microsoft Edge Add-ons store, you can update it.
+If your extension fails the certification process, you might also need to update your extension.

 To check the status of your extension, navigate to the dashboard associated with your listing on [Partner Center][MicrosoftPartnerCenter].